 November 11 is Veterans Day.
-Visit the National Archives website to learn more about our resources and events related to holiday, and visit our exhibit, “Remembering Vietnam,” which runs in the Lawrence F. O’Brien Gallery at the National Archives Building until January 6, 2019.
+Visit the National Archives website to learn more about our resources and events related to the holiday.
 Today’s post comes from Paige Weaver, an intern in the National Archives History Office.

 On the 11th hour of the 11th day of the 11th month in the year 1918, World War I came to an end.
 In honor of this significant moment in history, we in the U.S. celebrate and remember all of the brave men and women who have served in the armed forces on November 11 as Veterans Day.
 This public holiday coincides with Armistice Day, which is a national holiday in many of the other countries, and once was one in the United States.